Value Drifts: Tracing Value Alignment During LLM Post-Training: Introduction

 Existing work has primarily focused on post-hoc evaluations of models after their final stage of post-training, typically comparing model outputs to public opinion polls or survey-based ground truth, to measure divergence from human values \citep{santurkar2023whose, durmus2023towards, rottger2024political}.
-Such analyses offer limited insights into \emph{why} a model comes to express certain values and when these values were acquired during post-training.
-To address this gap, we investigate the dynamics of post-training and introduce the concept of \emph{value drifts}, \textit{i.e.}, shifts in a model's expressed values over the course of training.
-By tracing these value drifts, we uncover how successive training stages and datasets shape model behavior, enabling early value attribution, and the development of more transparent and principled post-training methodologies.
+Such analyses offer limited insights into \emph{why} a model comes to express certain values and \emph{when} these values were acquired during post-training.\footnote{While human values may be implicitly introduced during pre-training phase, we exclusively focus on the post-training stage.
+This is motivated by the explicit application of these algorithms to align models with human preferences.
+Disentangling the two is left for future work, and we refer the reader to early explorations for this question (e.g., \citealp{minder2026synthetic}).} To address this gap, we investigate the dynamics of post-training and introduce the concept of \emph{value drifts}, \textit{i.e.}, shifts in a model's expressed values over the course of training, and trace them to enable early value attribution and more transparent, principled post-training.

-To this end, we operationalize \textit{values} in terms of the \textit{stance} a model adopts when responding to value-probing prompts (\S\ref{prelim:conceptual}).
-As illustrated in \Cref{fig:teaser} (left), the base model expresses a neutral stance for the given prompt for immigration, whereas the final model expresses a supportive stance, indicating that post‑training alters a model's expressed values.
+To this end, we operationalize \textit{values} in terms of the \textit{stances} a model adopts when responding to value-probing prompts (\S\ref{prelim:conceptual}).
+As illustrated in \Cref{fig:teaser} (left), given a prompt about immigration, the base model expresses a neutral stance towards the subject, whereas the final model expresses a more supportive stance on immigration, indicating that post‑training alters a model's expressed values.
 To examine this, we elicit responses to a curated, diverse set of free-form, value-probing questions at multiple intermediate steps during post-training and classify stance distributions using an LLM.
-This methodology allows us to quantify and measure how values change across training stages through two metrics, drift magnitude and drift time, as shown in \Cref{fig:teaser} (right) (\S\ref{sec:eval-methodology}).
+This allows us to quantify and measure how values change across training stages through two metrics, drift magnitude and drift time, as shown in \Cref{fig:teaser} (right) (\S\ref{sec:eval-methodology}).

-We conduct controlled experiments on Llama3 \citep{llama3modelcard} and Qwen3 \citep{qwen3} model families at different scales, sampling checkpoints at multiple intermediate steps during SFT and subsequent preference optimization.
+We conduct controlled experiments on \texttt{Llama3} \citep{llama3modelcard} and \texttt{Qwen3} \citep{qwen3} model families at different scales, sampling checkpoints at multiple intermediate steps during SFT and subsequent preference optimization.
 This enables a fine-grained decomposition of how each stage contributes to a model's learned values.
 Our analysis reveals several key findings: